Vincent-Therrien/diurnal/readme.rst

 Predict RNA Secondary Structures
 --------------------------------

-This project aims at predicting RNA secondary structures by combining neural networks and thermodynamic models.
+This project aims at predicting RNA secondary structures with neural networks.
 Reinforcement learning is planned to be included to make that combination more effective.

 - ``demo`` : Python scripts that illustrate the usage of the library.
 - ``docs`` : Documentation file written with ``Sphinx``.